Dental Costs in Dallas, Texas (2026)

 3. Moderate operating costs — a Texas cost-of-living index of 93 keeps rent, salaries and overhead below coastal metros.

-A Dallas implant runs about 4% below the Texas state average and roughly 1% above the U.S. national average.
+A Dallas implant runs about 4% below the Texas state average and about 6% below the U.S. national average.
 Source: Real Dental Costs.

 LowHighAverage